Gwynt y Môr

 Operationally, Gwynt y Môr has an installed capacity of 576MW, using Siemens 3.6MW turbines and generators.
 It is capable of generating enough energy to meet the average annual energy needs of around 400,000 homes (1).

 The wind farm, including all 160 foundations, turbines, onshore and 2 x offshore substations was officially inaugurated on 18 June 2015.
+The day also marked the official opening of the £19 million community fund.

 (1) Footnote:(Energy predicted to be generated by the proposal is derived using wind speeds monitored in the local area.
 This enables a calculation to be made to estimate the average annual energy production for the site based on 160 turbines each of rated capacity 3.6 MW.
 The energy capture predicted and hence derived homes equivalent figures may change as further data are gathered.